ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 A very important point to note here is that The DAO Hacker did not exploit anything in the underlying Ethereum protocol itself as the exploit was limited to the The DAO contract.
 They also did not "break the rules" of the The DAO either; they simply interacted with The DAO in a way that it's authors did not anticipate.
 Regardless of the _intent_ of it's author's, [The DAO's Terms](http://web.archive.org/web/20160501124801/https://daohub.org/explainer.html) made it clear that the contract code itself is the final arbiter; _Code is Law_:

 > The terms of The DAO Creation are set forth in the smart contract code existing on the Ethereum blockchain at 0xbb9bc244d798123fde783fcc1c72d3bb8c189413.
 Nothing in this explanation of terms or in any other document or communication may modify or add any additional obligations or guarantees beyond those set forth in The DAO’s code.
 Any and all explanatory terms or descriptions are merely offered for educational purposes and do not supercede or modify the express terms of The DAO’s code set forth on the blockchain; to the extent you believe there to be any conflict or discrepancy between the descriptions offered here and the functionality of The DAO’s code at 0xbb9bc244d798123fde783fcc1c72d3bb8c189413, The DAO’s code controls and sets forth all terms of The DAO Creation.
->
 > ...
->
 > By Creating DAO tokens through interaction with The DAO’s smart contract code, you expressly agree to all of the terms and conditions set forth in that code.
 If you do not understand or do not agree to those terms, you should not Create DAO tokens.
->
 > ...
->
 > The DAO’s smart contract code governs the Creation of DAO tokens and supercede any public statements about The DAO’s Creation made by third parties or individuals associated with The DAO, past, present and future.
->
 > ...
->
 > The field of Digital Cryptography is very new and for this reason, there is a risk of unforeseen attack both in terms of the underlying cryptographic protocol that back the functioning of the DAO as well as 'game theory' related vectors which have not been documented to date.
 Both these vectors represent a risk that could lead the loss of DAO tokens or ETH in one or more or even all of the DAO Token Holder’s accounts.

 Many share the perspective that investors in The DAO, having agreed to the above terms, were aware of the risks involved, and as such, just as they were happy to accept the upside that these risks might reward, must also have been willing to accept the downside concequences of those risks being realized.
 For many The DAO Token Holders, however, this was not the case.

-As a result of The DAO Hack, a significant amount of ETH had been extracted from The DAO at the expense of DAO Token Holders, who were likely to lose a much of their original investement if nothing could be done.
+As a result of The DAO Hack, a significant amount of ETH had been extracted from The DAO at the expense of DAO Token Holders, who were likely to lose a much of their original investement if nothing could be done to rescue it.

 -- image of DAO burning ETH --